-to others, including potential members, people in their own organisation, and personal contacts of respondents reported
+to others, including potential members, people in their own organisation, and personal contacts

-We held quarterly WayAhead Workplaces meetings for our 102 member organisations and individuals, and although we couldn't hold our key Annual Forum due to COVID-19, our November 2019 meetings had the biggest attendance ever, with 79 attendees at our Sydney meeting and 34 attendees at our Brisbane meeting.

-We collaborated with PANDA and NSW Health to co-design and deliver peer advocacy training to people with lived experiences of perinatal mental health issues, using co-design principles, with a WayAhead staff member providing input as the lived experience consultant.
+- We held quarterly WayAhead Workplaces meetings for our 102 member organisations and individuals, and although we couldn't hold our key Annual Forum due to COVID-19, our November 2019 meetings had the biggest attendance ever, with 79 attendees at our Sydney meeting and 34 attendees at our Brisbane meeting. - We collaborated with PANDA and NSW Health to co-design and deliver peer advocacy training to people with lived experiences of perinatal mental health issues, using co-design principles, with a WayAhead staff member providing input as the lived experience consultant. - We were involved in several co-design activities, including focus-groups for the 2020-2023 Mental Health Month theme, and the Reimagine Today website resource co-design process with the Mental Health Coordinating Council and the National LGBTI Health Alliance.